panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 user.name; // => 'Jon Snow'
 ```

-`admin.name` is a property accessor that let's you access the value of the `name` field.
+`admin.name` is a property accessor that lets you access the value of the `name` field.

 `name` is a *public field* because you can access it outside of the `User` class body.